Elizabeth Blackwell, MD, Graduate Award

 This award recognizes an outstanding research report, master’s thesis, dissertation, or published article related to women and health or women in health-related endeavors.
-It is named for Elizabeth Blackwell, MD, the first woman to graduate from medical school, and made possible by the generosity of Dr. Barbara “Penny” Kanner.
+It is named for Elizabeth Blackwell, MD, the first woman to graduate from medical school, and made possible by the generosity of Mrs. Jean Stone.

 One $1000 award

-- Applicant must be registered in a graduate program at UCLA during the quarters when the application is due and when award payment is made
+- Applicant must be registered in a graduate program (such as PhD, master’s, etc.) at UCLA during the quarters when the application is due and when award payment is made

 - The research report, master’s thesis, dissertation, or published article must have been written while the applicant was enrolled in a UCLA graduate program